MH15/neanderthal/README.md

 templates as needed.

 ### Features

 - Blog posts with support for multiple authors.
 - A full tagging system.
 - Author profile pages.
 - Custom pages.
 - Full support of the CommonMark Markdown spec, thanks to [marked](https://marked.js.org).
 - The power of [Nunjucks](https://mozilla.github.io/nunjucks/) templates.

-### Roadmap
-These features should be added in an upcoming release
-- Support for nested custom pages
-- CLI tool to make new pages and blog posts from a template.
-- More configuration options

 ## Getting Started
 The best-practice way to use Neanderthal is with